Introduction to Multi-Armed Bandits: Instance-dependent lower bounds (without proofs)

 The $\Omega(\sqrt{KT})$ lower bound on regret is from \cite{bandits-exp3}.
 KL-divergence and its properties is ``textbook material" from information theory, \eg see \cite{CoverThomas}.
 The outline and much of the technical details in the present exposition are based on the lecture notes from \citet{Bobby-class07}.
 That said, we present a substantially simpler proof, in which we replace the general ``chain rule" for KL-divergence with the special case of independent distributions (Theorem~\ref{LB:thm:KL-props}(b) in Section~\ref{LB:sec:KL-divergence}).
 This special case is much easier to formulate and apply, especially for those not deeply familiar with information theory.
 The proof of Lemma~\ref{LB:lm:MAB-with-predictions} for general $K$ is modified accordingly.
 In particular, we define the ``reduced" sample space $\Omega^*$ with only a small number of samples from the ``bad" arm $j$, and apply the KL-divergence argument to carefully defined events in \eqref{LB:eq:pf:predictions:Karms:events}, rather than a seemingly more natural event $A=\{y_T=j\}$.

+Lower bounds for non-adaptive exploration have been folklore in the community.
+The first published version traces back to \citet{MechMAB-ec09}, to the best of our knowledge.
+They define a version of non-adaptive exploration and derive similar lower bounds as ours, but for a slightly different technical setting.

 The logarithmic lower bound from Section~\ref{LB:sec:per-instance} is due to \cite{Lai-Robbins-85}.
-Its proof is also based on a KL-divergence technique.
-The proof can be found in the original paper \citep{Lai-Robbins-85}, as well as in the survey \citep{Bubeck-survey12}.
-Compared to these sources, our exposition is more explicit on ``unwrapping" what this lower bound means.
+Its proof is also based on the KL-divergence technique.
+Apart from the original paper, it can can also be found in \citep{Bubeck-survey12}.
+Our exposition is more explicit on ``unwrapping" what this lower bound means.

 While these two lower bounds essentially resolve the basic version of multi-armed bandits, they do not suffice for many other versions.
-This is for several reasons: \begin{itemize} \item some bandit problems posit auxiliary constraints on the problem instances, such as Lipschitzness or linearity (see Section~\ref{IID:sec:fwd}), and the lower-bounding constructions need to respect these constraints.
+Indeed, some bandit problems posit auxiliary constraints on the problem instances, such as Lipschitzness or linearity (see Section~\ref{IID:sec:fwd}), and the lower-bounding constructions need to respect these constraints.
+Typically such lower bounds do not depend on the number of actions (which may be very large or even infinite).
+In some other bandit problems the constraints are on the algorithm, \eg a limited inventory.
+Then much stronger lower bounds may be possible.

-\item these problems often allow a very large or infinite number of actions, and the lower-bounding constructions need to choose the number of actions in the problem instances so as to obtain the strongest possible lower bound.

-\item in some bandit problems the constraints are on the algorithm, \eg a dynamic pricing algorithm needs to stop when and if there are no more items to sell; a bandit algorithm that learns click probabilities for an ad auction needs to take into account the advertisers' incentives.
-Then much stronger lower bounds may be possible. \end{itemize} Therefore, a number of problem-specific lower bounds have been proved over the years.
+Therefore, a number of problem-specific lower bounds have been proved over the years.
 A representative, but likely incomplete, list is below:

-\begin{itemize} \item for dynamic pricing \citep{KleinbergL03,DynPricing-ec12}.
-The algorithm is a seller: in each round it offers some good(s) for sale at fixed and non-negotiable price(s).
-Algorithm's actions are the chosen price(s), and its reward is the revenue from sales, if any.

-\item for Lipschitz bandits \citep{Bobby-nips04,contextualMAB-colt11,LipschitzMAB-JACM}.
-The algorithm is given a ``similarity metric" on actions such that similar actions have similar expected rewards.